Social Media Marketing

 Here you must get as creative as possible because there are so many ways to find hashtags.
 To make your job easier, here are some ways to find relevant and high performing hashtags:

-For business accounts use two to three hashtags for your Facebook posts.
+For a business account use two to three hashtags for your Facebook posts.

 Some studies showed that the more hashtags you use the less your engagement will be because Facebook users don’t search for hashtags.
 They use keywords to find the post they are interested in.